tolaadisa/-Project12/Project12.md

 ## Step 3 – Configure UAT Webservers with a role ‘Webserver’

 We have our nice and clean `dev` environment, so let us put it aside and configure 2 new Web Servers as `uat`.
 We could write tasks to configure Web Servers in the same playbook, but it would be too messy, instead, we will use a dedicated role to make our configuration reusable.
-(Rolese helps to break out playbooks into chunks that are reusable)
+(Roles helps to break out playbooks into chunks that are reusable)

 1. Launch 2 fresh EC2 instances using RHEL 8 image, we will use them as our uat servers, so give them names accordingly – `Web1-UAT` and `Web2-UAT`.